Prose2Poem: The Blessing of Transformers in Translating Prose to Persian Poetry: Proposed Method

 \section{Proposed Method}

-Machine Translation tasks are heavily dependent on parallel datasets, and because no such Persian datasets are available, we found this a great opportunity to curate a parallel set of prose and poems for tackling the problem.
-Generally, valid poetry-related sources are extremely rare; nevertheless, among available resources, didarejan\footnote{https://didarejan.com/} is a parallel source that happens to have matched simple Persian prose to semantically similar Ghazal poems written by ancient Persian poets, such as \textit{Hafez}, \textit{Saadi}, and \textit{Molana} (\textit{Rumi}).
-Curating this dataset is the first step to developing a Machine Translation model.
+The performance of machine translation models is heavily reliant on parallel datasets, and with no such Persian datasets available, we found this an excellent opportunity to gather a parallel set of prose and poems to tackle our problem.
+Although valid poetry sources are exceptionally rare, tthe Didarejan\footnote{https://didarejan.com/} website has matched simple Persian prose to semantically similar Ghazal poems written by ancient Persian poets, such as \textit{Hafez}, \textit{Saadi}, and \textit{Molana} (\textit{Rumi}).
+Our first step towards developing a machine translation method involves extracting these parallel prose and poems as our dataset of interest.

 We break down our translation task into three stages.
-First, we generate an Initial translation of the input prose using conventional NMT approaches.
-Then, to cover up the generated text's poetic flaws and shortcomings, we add two additional stages to address the problem using MLM.
-To do this, we designed a heuristic in stage 2 to map an initial translation to a set of masked sequences with which our pretrained MLMs will generate a Final Translation in stage three.
+First, in stage 1, we generate an Initial translation of the input prose using conventional NMT approaches.
+Due to data scarcity, outputs at this stage contain poetic flaws and shortcomings.
+To complement our initial results, we process initially-translated outputs for two additional stages.
+To accomplish this, we designed a heuristic in stage 2 to map initial translations to a set of masked sequences from which pretrained MLMs will then generate Final Translations in stage three (Figure \ref{fig:gsteps}).
+Since machine translation tasks deal with text generation, generative language models (e.g. GPT2) seem to be a perfect component to be incorporated.
+Whereas, this study outlines the applicability of MLMs (e.g. BERT \cite{BERT}) in generating poetry.
+Combining this technique with a beam search algorithm lets us control a generative setting in which limitations and customizations can be applied to produce outputs that better suit poetic needs.